 Behavior plays a critical role in preventing and managing risks.
 That is why a core aspect of our safety process is the development of a common safety culture that raises everyone’s awareness of his or her responsibility and the importance of his or her personal behavior.

 To develop and implement this safety culture, we rely on various tools: training programs ("Safety in Action", "The Essentials"), mini-audits, self-observation methods (the "SafeStart" program) and behavioural analysis allowing for continuous improvement in accident prevention.

-Thanks to its efforts to improve safety, the Arkema group has succeeded in reducing the frequency of accidents at its facilities.
+Thanks to its efforts to improve safety, Arkema has succeeded in reducing the frequency of accidents at its facilities

-In 2015, the total recordable injury rate (TRIR) was 1.5, down from 1.9 in 2014.
-This puts the Group among the best in its sector and confirms the very strong safety improvement dynamic underway in recent years, driven largely by firm employee commitment.
+In 2020, the total recordable injury rate (TRIR) was 1.0.
+This puts Arkema among the best in its sector and confirms the very strong safety improvement dynamic underway in recent years, driven largely by firm employee commitment.

 The Group’s 2025 target is to achieve a TRIR below 1.0.

 We manufacture a wide range of products in complex and diverse processes all over the world.

 When designing new production units or upgrading existing ones, we conduct risk analyses and ensure that best practices in industrial safety are applied.

 Procedures and technical means (simulation tools, network of experts) are implemented to facilitate the systematic identification of hazards and risks, prioritise them, and enable the application of preventive and corrective measures.
 The ultimate aim is to reduce the probability and consequences of accidents, particularly on SEVESO II-classified sites or the equivalent (facilities which have a major industrial risk due to the quantity or type of product manufactured).